RShadowhand/singularite/README.md

 - It may not be possible to compile Atmosphere right now, for more info, contact @SciresM.
   - For this reason, Singularité downloads 0.8.2 release for the time being.
   - As soon as it's possible to compile it without special requirements, makefile will be updated.
+- It may not be possible to build NX-Shell, and KipSelect right now.
+For more info, visit their repos, or contact their devs.
+  - For this reason, Singularité downloads both of these at their latest release for the time being.
+  - As soon as it's possible to compile these without special requirements, makefile will be updated.
 - Tinfoil is added as prebuilt, as it's not actively being developed, and the history of it is rather hazy.
 - Instead of `hekate_ctcaer_4.6.bin`, you can push `fusee-primary.bin` for Atmosphere 0.8.2.
   - You can find it in `_dist/bootloader/payloads` folder.